MAT2500 – Geometry

 The course is an introduction to geometry in the plane and in 3-space.
 Central geometric topics that were not included in the beginner courses are emphasised.
 The course contains a classification of symmetries (rigid motions) in the plane and in 3-space, considerations on triangles and circles of the ancient greek plane geometry, geometric and analytic descriptions of conic sections, and geometry in the projective plane.
 The course is especially well suited for teacher students and is meant to build geometric intuition in preparation for more abstract mathematics.

-- you can give a written presentation of a selected geometric topic in the form of a project assignment.
+- can give a written presentation of a selected geometric topic in the form of a project assignment.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.